Eric-xin/Chem_ML/readme.md

 - `models/`: Contains the machine learning models used in the project.
   - `models/trained_model.pth`: Pre-trained model.
 - `tmp/`: Temporary files.
-- `QMDB/`: Contains the Quantum Machine Database and related tools.
+- `QMDB/`: Contains The Open Quantum Materials Database and related tools.
 - `Chem_ML.ipynb`: Main notebook for the project. -->

 ```
 .
 ├── Chem_ML.ipynb # Main notebook for the project
 ├── LICENSE # MIT License
-├── QMDB # Contains the Quantum Machine Database and related tools
+├── QMDB # Contains The Open Quantum Materials Database and related tools
 ├── assets
 │   └── img # Images used for the readme
 ├── data